 Henriette Suhr, creator of Rocky Hills in Mount Kisco, NY, a highlight of our Open Days program every year since 1995, died on March 17, 2015.

-This month's equinox is extra special for garden lovers!
-Spring IS coming, which means gardens are opening...
+Spring IS here, which means gardens are opening...

 Since 2010, we have presented an award at the annual San Francisco Flower & Garden Show for an exhibit of “A Garden that Ages Well.”